 This site offers detailed instructions on how to prepare to take an online test or exam.
 It is important that you review the information on this site well in advance so that you are ready to take your test or exam.

 We highly recommend you set up your ProctorU account and take a practice test as a priority.

-When taking tests or exams online, you will typically do this from your personal computer using online proctoring or supervision.
+When taking some tests or exams online, you will need to use your personal computer using online proctoring or supervision.
 This proctoring will be carried out by ProctorU, a specialist online testing service.

 To ensure that test conditions are observed, your identity will be verified, your test environment will be checked, and you will be supervised while completing your test, using a combination of webcam, microphone, speakers and screen sharing.

 You will be supervised for the whole duration of your test, and ProctorU will be available for help at all times.

 It is important that you have confidence that your privacy is safeguarded.
 Thorough legal, cyber-security, privacy and capability analysis was carried out by relevant University units before the University entered into an arrangement with ProctorU.
 ProctorU has been around since 2008 and are trusted by hundreds of universities and other organisations worldwide including CPA and the universities of Florida, Georgia SouthWestern, Mississippi and Iowa.
 This organisation works with many universities globally and is subject to multi-jurisdictional privacy and security regulations.